torsday/notebook/GLOSSARY.md

 Apple Push Notification service.

+## Arity

+The number of arguments or operands that the function takes.
+The arity of a relation (or predicate) is the dimension of the domain in the corresponding Cartesian product.

 ## Backbone

 A JavaScript framework with a RESTful JSON interface and is based on the model–view–presenter (MVP) application design paradigm; known for being lightweight.